-The Vigil Mechanism of the Company which also incorporate a whistle blower policy inthe terms of SEBI (Listing Obligations and Disclosure Requirements) 2015 deals withinstances of fraud and mismanagement ifany.
+The Vigil Mechanism of the Company which also incorporate a whistle blower policy inthe terms of Listing Regulations 2015 deals with instances of fraud and mismanagement ifany.
 Adequate safeguards have been provided against victimization of persons who use thevigil mechanism.
-The Policy on vigil mechanism and whistleblower policy may be accessedon the Companys website at: https://www.bkt-tires.com/en/about-us/ investors-desk/download?file_id=1797 .
+The Policy on vigil mechanism and whistle blower policy may be accessedon the Companys website at: https://www.bkt-tires.com/en/investors-desk.

 ii.
 Audit Committee:

-The Board of Directors of the Company met five times in the year the details of whichare provided in the Corporate Governance Report.
+The Board of Directors of the Company met six times in the year the details of whichare provided in the Corporate Governance Report.

 iv.
 Particulars of loans given investment made guarantees given and securitiesprovided: